 Welcome to our website

 In 25 years of practicing EB-5 law, we have seen it all — or nearly all.
 From handling the first EB-5 cases out of Russia in the mid-1990s to a freezing of the EB-5 program several years later.
-From its phoenix-like rebirth, green cards obtained in 6–12 months, and a boom in popularity to substantial delays, an increase in rejections and an increase in the minimum investment amount from $500,000 to $900,000.
+From its phoenix-like rebirth, green cards obtained in 6–12 months, and a boom in popularity to substantial delays, an increase in rejections and an increase in the minimum investment amount from $500,000 to $800,000.
 From predictability and quality adjudication to uneven review and overzealous overstepping by both USCIS examiners and consular officers.
 From a few well-intentioned and professional Regional Center operators to hundreds of EB-5 management companies — and some scam artists.
 From underutilization of the EB-5 programs and always-available green cards to backlogs for citizens of some countries that can extend more than 5 or 10 years.
-From attractive EB-5 projects located in prestigious downtown districts to new USCIS regulations restricting the locations of projects.
+From attractive EB-5 projects located in prestigious downtown districts to the new law that places limitations on the locations of projects qualifying for the $800,000 investment.
 EB-5 is… dynamic.

-In 2020, EB-5 remains an opportunity for a relatively safe investment and means to gain a green card without the problems and risks of operating one’s own business in the US.
-It also has become a veritable minefield for the unguided — making the choice of your EB-5 lawyer all the more important.
-We hope that when consider counsel, you will consider us.
+With the reauthorization of the Regional Center program through September 30, 2027, EB-5 remains an opportunity for a relatively safe investment and means to gain a green card without the problems and risks of operating one’s own business in the US.
+It is hoped that this new law will also facilitate a more streamlined and faster EB-5 process.
+But EB-5 is a veritable minefield for the unguided — making the choice of your EB-5 lawyer all the more important.
+We hope that when considering counsel, you will consider us.
+The new law opens up the very attractive possibility of remaining in the United States during the EB-5 petition process, but also exposes the investor to severe risks associated with such action.
+You need a lawyer with substantial experience dealing with such risks.
 The entire EB-5 process, including the condition removal stage, can take more than 5 years.
 You don’t want a lawyer who will put you on the firm’s conveyor belt, but one who will give you individualized attention throughout.
 Nor do you want a lawyer whose loyalties are divided with his Regional Center clients.
-Finally, you want to know with whom you will be working; at White & Associates, you will always be working with Kenneth White directly — not a lawyer associate, a paralegal, translator, or secretary.
+Finally, you want to know with whom you will be working.
+At White & Associates, you will always be working with Kenneth White directly — not a lawyer associate, a paralegal, translator, or secretary.
+When you call or send an email to our firm, you will be receiving answers to your questions directly from Kenneth White.
 For a sampling of the scores of EB-5 clients we have helped, please see the Client Case Studies section of this site.

 For those considering EB-5 immigration, we have placed on this site a comparative article regarding other immigration options for successful entrepreneurs, including the extraordinary ability and L-1A/EB-13 categories.
 For those who have decided on the EB-5 program, we have provided detailed information about its history, eligibility requirements, practical considerations, and issues arising once permanent residency status is attained.
 For those investing through a Regional Center you will find a detailed list of questions and issues that should be addressed to representatives of the Regional Centers.